swanhtet01/cbm-fx-webapp/README.md

 - No external APIs used; rates are entered by you.
 - Fees apply equally to split and full-black paths in this simple model.
 - You can customize branding and add authentication later if needed.
+- Charts fall back to Streamlit's built-ins if `matplotlib` isn't installed.